What Happens if Probate Is Started But Not Finished in Arizona?

 In most cases, the executor of the will shall handle the probate process.
 If the deceased did not prepare a will that named an executor, then it can be more complicated.
 Often, the court will pick somebody to manage the probate in those cases.

 Usually, the court will pick someone who is competent and closely related to the deceased.
-A quality legal firm will also often help with the process.
+A qualified legal firm will also often help with the process.

 Can You Have Probate Without a Will?